High Level Flow

 - Withdrawal of funds is initiated from Polygon.
 A checkpoint interval of 30 mins(For testnets wait for ~10 minutes) is set, where all the blocks on the Polygon block layer are validated since the last checkpoint.

 - Once the checkpoint is submitted to the mainchain ERC20 contract, an NFT Exit (ERC721) token is created of equivalent value.
-Users need to wait for a 7 day challenge period (For testnets wait for ~5 minutes for)
+Users need to wait for about 2 seconds challenge period (For both testnet and mainnet)

 - Once the challenge period is complete, the withdrawn funds can be claimed back to your ERC20 acccount from the mainchain contract using a process-exit procedure.